MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/content-management-views-configuration-manager.md

 ### v_DistributionPointDriveInfo

 Lists information about the location and the status of content on distribution points.
-This includes the site code, NAL path, drive where the content is stored, total and free space on the drive, and more.
+This info includes the site code, NAL path, drive where the content is stored, total and free space on the drive, and more.
-It is unlikely that this view will be joined to other views.
+It's unlikely that this view will be joined to other views.

 ### v_DPGroupContentDetails